lehoanganhtai13/human-chatbot/README.md

 ---

-## Quick setup 🚀

-The following steps will help you to get the system up and running:

-### GPU Requirements 🖥️
+## GPU Requirements 🖥️

+### Memory Requirements
 - To run this system, you need a minimum GPU memory of `3GB` to host the local embedding model and use the **OpenAI API** for LLM.
 - If you want to use the **local LLM** instead of the OpenAI API, you need a minimum GPU memory of `12GB`.
-- For optimal results while saving costs, you can combine both the local LLM and the OpenAI API by adjusting [llm_config.json](./services/chatbot/config/llm_config.json) file to select the provider for each LLM according to your preference.
+- For optimal results while saving costs, you can combine both the local LLM and the OpenAI API by adjusting the [llm_config.json](./services/chatbot/config/llm_config.json) file to select the provider for each LLM according to your preference.
 This file allows you to specify whether to use the local LLM or the OpenAI API, as well as other parameters like `temperature` and `max_new_tokens` (**not recommended to adjust these parameters**).

-### GPU Compute Capability 🖥️
+### Compute Capability
 - Your GPU must have a compute capability of at least `7.5`.
 - If your GPU has a compute capability of `8.0` or higher, set `LOCAL_LLM_DTYPE` in the `.env` file to `bfloat16`.
 - If your GPU has a compute capability of `7.5`, set `LOCAL_LLM_DTYPE` in the `.env` file to `float16`.

-### GPU Memory Utilization 🖥️
+### Memory Utilization
 - The `GPU_MEMORY_UTILIZATION` value in the `.env` file should be set such that the total GPU memory multiplied by this value meets the minimum required GPU memory.
-- For example, if you have an RTX 4060 Ti with 16GB of memory:
+- For example, if you have an RTX 4060 Ti with **16GB** of memory:
   - To host the local LLM, set `GPU_MEMORY_UTILIZATION` to at least `0.55` to ensure **Vllm** has at least **9GB** memory to host the model.
   - Higher values will result in higher throughput for the LLM.

-### Setup Instructions 👨🏻‍💻
+### CUDA Driver
+- A minimum CUDA Driver version of `12.1` is required to host the local LLM.

+---

+## Quick setup 🚀

+The following steps will help you to get the system up and running:

 - Create network for the whole system.
 This will create network `human-chatbot` and create an `.env` file with the corresponding value of the network subnet:
     ```bash